lammps/lammps/doc/src/fix_qeq.rst

 * *zeta* = Slater type orbital exponent defined by the :ref:`Streitz-Mintmire <Streitz1>` potential in reverse distance units
 * *qcore* = charge of the nucleus defined by the :ref:`Streitz-Mintmire potential <Streitz1>` potential in charge units

+The fix qeq styles will print a warning if the charges are not equilibrated within *tolerance* by *maxiter* steps, unless the *warn* keyword is used with "no" as argument.
+This latter option may be useful for testing and benchmarking purposes, as it allows to use a fixed number of QEq iterations when *tolerance* is set to a small enough value to alway reach the *maxiter* limit.
+Turning off warnings will avoid the excessive output in that case.

 The *qeq/point* style describes partial charges on atoms as point charges.
 Interaction between a pair of charged particles is 1/r, which is the simplest description of the interaction between charges.